abelsonlive/cl-meats/readme.md

 ## Install
 ```
 git clone https://github.com/abelsonlive/cl-meats.git
+cd cl-meats
 python setup.py install
 ```

 ## Usage
-connect to the socket and steam messages and images into the terminal:
+connect to the socket and stream messages and images into the terminal:
 ```
 meats
 ```
-connect to the socket, stream messages into the terminal, and speak text:
+connect to the socket, stream messages and images into the terminal, and speak text:
 ```
 meats speak
 ```